oguimbal/jcool-docs/demander/push.md

 Often, you will see your calls to `createDispute` fail.
 It could happen because a file that you uploaded is unreadable, or because some information is missing.

-Just be prepared for that, and implement some kind of "fix-and-retry" mechanism which could for instance call for human attention before retrying.
+Be prepared for that and implement some kind of "fix-and-retry" mechanism which could for instance call for human attention before retrying.

 !> When a call fails, read the resulting error message !
-It often contain a clear explanation of why your call failed.
+It often contains a clear explanation of why your call failed.

 ## Be flexible

 The justice.cool modelization is highly flexible.
 It means that the variables that will be required to evaluate two similar cases could not exactly be the same.

-?> Example: When filing an aerial litigation (delayed plane), if the passenger is minor, then justice.cool will ask you for some information to prove that you are legaly responsible for this passenger.
+?> Example: When filing an aerial litigation (delayed plane), if the passenger is underage, then justice.cool will ask you for some information to prove that you are legaly responsible for this passenger.
-But this document will not be asked most of the time (for major passengers).
+But this document will not be asked most of the time (for adult passengers).

 In short, you should not assume to always perfectly know which data to send.